BrianInGermany/oldcardgames/content/_posts/en/2022-12-26-pyramid_solitaire.markdown

 Place the remaining cards to the side of the pyramid.
 These are the drawpile, which you can cycle through in one direction as many times as necessary.

 ## Gameplay
+> Match pairs with a sum of ten.

 The object of pyramid solitaire is to disassemble the entire pyramid card by card, flipping over cards only when __both__ the cards beneath it have been removed and it is completely uncovered.

 To remove a card, match it with another card that yields a sum of ten.
 Kings can be removed without pairing, given they are worth ten.